-Due to the COVID-19 pandemic, the Public Wreath Laying Program was cancelled this year.
+Due to the COVID-19 pandemic, the Public Wreath Laying Program was cancelled last year.
 However, on Saturday, December 19, 2020 at 8 AM with a temperature of 25 degrees, the Volunteers along with a limited number of helpers from throughout Virginia gathered to lay the 1,350+ wreaths.
 Check out our pictures of these activities below..

 "The wreaths are made of live interlocking branches and are a tradition dating back to 3rd Century B.C.
 Greece.
 They are a symbol of strength and victory.
 But the most important symbol, Eternal Life, upholds the tradition of replacing the live wreaths each and every year."

 "All is well, safely rest, God is nigh."
 From Taps by Daniel Butterfield